kubernetes/kubernetes/docs/getting-started-guides/coreos/bare_metal_offline.md

 Reboot these servers to get the images PXEd and ready for running containers!

 ## Creating test pod
-Now that the CoreOS with Kubernetes installed is up and running lets spin up some Kubernetes pods to demonstrate the system.
+Now that the CoreOS with LMKTFY installed is up and running lets spin up some LMKTFY pods to demonstrate the system.

-Here is a fork where you can do a full walk through by using [Kubernetes docs](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/examples/walkthrough), or use the following example for a quick test.
+Here is a fork where you can do a full walk through by using [LMKTFY docs](https://github.com/GoogleCloudPlatform/lmktfy/tree/master/examples/walkthrough), or use the following example for a quick test.

-On the Kubernetes Master node lets create a '''nginx.yml'''
+On the LMKTFY Master node lets create a '''nginx.yml'''

     apiVersion: v1beta1
     kind: Pod